-Top GOP lawmaker in Michigan falsely claims Capitol riots ‘staged,’ dismisses Trump supporters’ role
+Top GOP lawmaker in Michigan falsely claims Capitol riot was ‘staged,’ dismisses Trump supporters’ role

-“Republicans need to decide for themselves if they are going to hold their leaders accountable for spreading lies,” Senate Minority Leader Jim Ananich (D-Flint) said in a statement to The Washington Post.
+“Republicans need to decide for themselves if they are going to hold their leaders accountable for spreading lies,” Michigan Senate Minority Leader Jim Ananich (D-Flint) said in a statement to The Washington Post.
 “They will either face the facts now or face the consequences with voters.
 One thing’s for sure, history will not gloss over this moment.”

 Michigan Democratic Party Chair Lavora Barnes called for Shirkey’s immediate resignation, saying in a statement to The Post that the comments about the Capitol insurrection were “outrageous” and the lawmaker has “proven he is totally unfit to lead.”

-In a statement, Shirkey apologized Tuesday for “insensitive comments” and said he regretted his choice of words after the Detroit Metro Times and other news outlets reported on the lawmaker’s claims during a Feb.
+Shirkey apologized Tuesday in a statement for “insensitive comments” and said he regretted his choice of words after the Detroit Metro Times and other news outlets reported on the lawmaker’s claims during a Feb.
 3 meeting with a handful of fellow Republicans.

 “I said some things in a videoed conversation that are not fitting for the role I am privileged to serve,” Shirkey’s statement said.
 “I own that.
 I have many flaws.
 Being passionate coupled with an occasional lapse in restraint of tongue are at least two of them.”